openstack-archive/refstack/tools/update-rs-db.rst

 in RESTful api.

-Lastly, if at least one of the links has proven to be valid, we will then use the same RESTful api, and test ID to update the verification_status field associated with that test result.
+Lastly, if at least one of the links has proven to be valid, we will then use the same RESTful api and test ID to update the verification_status field associated with that test result.

+The status of each of these steps will be output to "verification_status.csv" by default.
+A '1' will denote that the resource was successfully updated while a '0' will denote that the resource was not successfully updated.
+The order of fields of this file are as follows:
+- Date modified
+- API link
+- Shared update status
+- Guideline
+- Guideline update success status
+- Target
+- Target update success status
+- Verification update success status